 Interests: General Fiction, Commercial Fiction

 Sangu Mandanna is the author of YA novel The Lost Girl.
-She’s currently working on her first adult novel and a new YA trilogy.
+(HarperCollins US and Random House UK, 2012) and a forthcoming YA space opera trilogy.
+She’s currently also working on a new middle grade novel, several picture book projects and a new YA fantasy.
 She is an experienced editor of children’s fiction and has written a play that was performed by schools in India.
 She has been an editor and mentor with Cornerstones since 2014.

 Dionne is an American author living in England, who began as a CornerstonesUK editor before managing Cornerstones launch into the US.
 She writes YA, MG and adult fiction, and is represented by Writers House in NYC.
 She has been a long- and short-list judge for the Bath and Caledonia novel awards since their inception, and a PitchWars mentor since 2014.
 She previously wrote and edited scripts for TV, and copyedited speeches for President Bill Clinton during his first term.

 Interests: YA and Middle Grade, all adult fiction less Sci-Fi and fantasy

 Sophia McDougall is the author of the bestselling Romanitas trilogy published by Gollancz, and a children’s novel, Mars Evacuees, published by Egmont.
 She is a contributor to The New Statesman and BBC Radio 4’s Front Row.
 She has been an editor and mentor with Cornerstones since 2011.

 Interests: crime, fantasy, literary, sci-fi, thrillers, YA, popular non-fiction.